Lobular Carcinoma in Situ (LCIS)

 - Have a clinical breast exam every 6-12 months

-- Talk with their health care providers about screening with breast MRI every year, starting at age 25
+- Talk with a health care provider about screening with breast MRI every year, starting at age 25

-This medical care helps ensure if breast cancer does develop, it’s caught early when the chances of survival are highest.
+This medical care helps make sure if breast cancer does develop, it’s caught early when the chances of survival are highest.

 Learn more about breast cancer screening recommendations for women at higher risk.

-Talk with your health care provider about the risks and benefits of your risk-lowering options to find the one that is right for you.
+Talk with your health care provider about the risks and benefits of your risk-lowering options to choose the one that’s right for you.

-It’s strongly recommended women with LCIS take tamoxifen or raloxifene to lower their risk of breast cancer .
+It’s strongly recommended women with LCIS take a risk-lowering drug (such as tamoxifen) to lower their risk of breast cancer .

 Both tamoxifen and raloxifene can lower the risk of :